What is epilepsy?

 Discover essential research that informs epilepsy diagnosis and monitoring practices for better patient outcomes.

-Drug resistant epilepsy and the journey
+Drug resistant epilepsy and the patient journey

 A journey into the unknown: An ethnographic examination of drug-resistant epilepsy treatment and management in the United States